aii23/FlightSurety/README.md

 ## Aditional information

 ### Oracles Private keys
 Oracles private keys is stored as list in file src/server/oraclesPrivateKeys.json.
 They have been created by ganache with mnemonic: "leopard harbor cost goddess plug fit muscle retire bundle exact awake escape".
-(Have been created 50 accounts, last 20 were used as oracles).
+(Have created 50 accounts, last 20 were used as oracles).

 ### Running test
 In order to run tests, you should previously run `ganache-cli -a 30 -e 1000` in another terminal.
 It is required, because by default truffle run `ganache-cli` with only 10 accounts, which is not enough for oracles testing.